Why Night Sweats and Menopause Night Sweats Occur and How to Make Them Stop

 - Convection requires air movement to be effective.
 Unlike the first two methods it is not relying on a cool bed to cool your body.
 Convection is relying on the movement of air to cool your body and your bed.
 So how do you move air when you are between the sheets to stop night sweats?

 There are several things you can do to move the air between your sheets.
 One is to kick off the covers and let some cool air in.
 The other is to raise the sheets and allow some air to flow in.
 When you lower the sheets the hot air flows out, the other option is to use a fan made specifically for this situation.
-This system will eliminate night sweats.
+This system will stop night sweats.

 Keeping Your Cool - No Night Sweats